ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     **UK Manufactured Wiring Harnesses**

-    ASL is a trusted and leading manufacturer of custom-made wiring harnesses.
+    ASL is a fast paced and forward thinking manufacturer of quality custom-made wiring harnesses.

-    With 25 years of experience in wiring harnesses, we supply to world class companies including; Aston Martin, Ford and Rolls Royce.
+    Our harness production lines are streamlined for efficient manufacture, complete with 10m long wiring boards and side stock filled trolleys for all materials and tooling.

-    All our harnesses are built against customer drawing, and our skilled and quality conscious team are fully trained and technically well experienced harness builders.
-Every loom is made to perfection and turned around on an efficient 3-6 weeks.
+    As a leading UK manufacturer we supply into a range of Industries including; Automotive, Agriculture and Utilities.
   second: >-
     **Watch our Wiring Harness Video**